-- figures as at 31 December: full qualitative and quantitative disclosure; - figures as at 30 June: update of the quantitative disclosure only (with the exception of information on remuneration policy), because Intesa Sanpaolo is one of the groups that have adopted IRB and/or AMA approaches for credit and operational risk; - figures as at 31 March and 30 September: update solely of the quantitative disclosure on capital (Table 3) and capital adequacy (Table 4), because Intesa Sanpaolo forms part of the groups that have adopted IRB and/or AMA approaches for credit and operational risk.
+- figures as at 31 December: full qualitative and quantitative disclosure; - figures as at 30 June: update of the quantitative disclosure only (with the exception of information on remuneration policy - Table 15), because Intesa Sanpaolo is one of the groups that have adopted IRB and/or AMA approaches for credit and operational risk; - figures as at 31 March and 30 September: update solely of the quantitative disclosure on capital (Table 3) and capital adequacy (Table 4), because Intesa Sanpaolo forms part of the groups that have adopted IRB and/or AMA approaches for credit and operational risk.

 Please therefore refer to the document as at 31 December 2012 for a more comprehensive examination of the qualitative aspects.
-The "prudential" scope of consolidation as at 31 March 2013 did not differ from that as at 31 December 2012.

-Also with regard to the scope of companies for the application of internal models there are no differences from that as at 31 December 2012.
+Furthermore, this report highlights any significant changes in the first nine months of the year compared to the Annual Report 2012.
+In addition, please note that the "prudential" scope of consolidation for the figures as at 30 September 2013 does not differ from that as at 31 December 2012.
+Also with regard to the scope of companies for the application of internal models there are no significant differences from that as at 31 December 2012, except for some changes with regard to operational risk (see Table 4).

-Details on regulatory capital and capital adequacy are also published in the Interim statement as at 31 March 2013.
+Summary information on regulatory capital and capital adequacy are also published in the Interim statement as at 30 September 2013.
 This statement also provides an update on Group liquidity risk.